rromanotero/os_labs/3_HAL_and_Fonts/README.md

 Mimicking the solution demo:
 1. (6 pts) Print Alice in Wonderland's excerpt (use different colours as shown in the demo)
 2. (2 pts) Get the fonts to scale up and down
-3. (2 pts) Get hal_video_puts to rewind when reaching the end of the screen but not without first asking for "Enter to continue".
+3. (2 pts) Get hal_video_puts to start in from the top when reaching the end of the screen but not without first asking for "Enter to continue".

 ### Deliverables